NomicFoundation/hardhat/docs/advanced/building-plugins.md

 ## What exactly are plugins in Hardhat?

 Plugins are bits of reusable configuration.
-Anything that you can do in a plugin, can also be done in your config file.
-You can test your ideas in a config file, and move them into a plugin when ready.
+Anything that you can do in a plugin can also be done in your config file.
+You can test your ideas in a config file and then move them into a plugin when ready.

 When developing a plugin the main tools available to integrate new functionality are extending the